Sami Brady: Relationships

 TV Guides Nelson Branco named Lucas and Sami one of soap's greatest supercouples, and said "For years all this couple could think of was breaking up Austin and Carrie, until one magical day, partners-in-crime and cohorts Sami and Lucas realized they were in love with each other!
 Now as Days’ reigning super couple, they face the evil wrath of EJ and his family, The DiMeras.
 Will Sami marry EJ, the man who raped her to end this family feud forever — and will Lucas be able to forgive her?"
-Despite this, the couple divorced and despite minor reunions since, haven't been a couple.
+Despite this, the couple divorced and despite minor reunions since, have not been a couple.
 James Scott said "They're not really re-visiting it.
 They have never done it.
 I think it's about time, frankly.
 There is a good opportunity for story there.
 Alison Sweeney (Sami) and I work very well together.
 It's sort of a fairy tale.
 They don't play it so much now, but the Bradys and the DiMeras have a history."
 Scott also noted that EJ and Sami "love each other" but not necessarily in a romantic way.
 On-Air On-Soaps said "legions of fans are waiting for their beloved EJami duo to finally start a full-blown romance ... something that has been teased, and teased, and teased for years."
 He romances with Lucas and EJ have been popular with viewers, who call the pairings 'Lumi' and 'Ejami.'

 Upon Lucas' return to Days of our Lives in 2012, a poll ran by Soap Opera Digest revealed that majority of fans wanted Lucas and Sami back together.
 While in the Witness Protection Program while pregnant with her second child with EJ, Sami fell in love with her body guard Rafe.
 When asked who out of Lucas, EJ or Rafe should be with Sami, Sweeney said "You can't ask that," because "that is one topic I am now scared to talk about because you say one thing and the fans get all kinds of crazy on you."
-She said that it's so interesting to see how Sami has "grown and changed" and feels that the "relationship with Rafe is definitely a different one from the way she's been in the past."
+She said that it is so interesting to see how Sami has "grown and changed" and feels that the "relationship with Rafe is definitely a different one from the way she's been in the past."
 Fans refer to Sami and Rafe as 'Safe'.
-Sweeney said that it's been fun getting "to know Galen" and said "We have fun working together, and it's nice.
+Sweeney said that it has been fun getting "to know Galen" and said "We have fun working together, and it's nice.
 It's a new, different storyline for Sami."